Navigation | Mobile SDK | Urbi Documentation

 navigationManager.start(routeBuildOptions);

-Additionally, when calling the start() method, you can specify a TrafficRoute object – a complete route object for navigation (see Building a route).
+Additionally, when calling the start() method, you can specify a TrafficRoute object – a complete route object for navigation (for details, see the Routing chapter).
 In this case, a NavigationManager object will use the specified route instead of building a new one.

 navigationManager.start(routeBuildOptions, trafficRoute);